Josie Antrim

 Burial:

-Joseph McCarty is widely believed to be the brother or half-brother of William Henry McCarty, later known as Billy the Kid.
+Joseph McCarty is widely believed to be the brother or half-brother of William Henry McCarthy, later known as Billy the Kid.
 According to all available census records, Joe was born in New York in 1863.

 In 1870, Catherine and her sons appeared in historical record as the only woman to sign the petition that helped incorporate Wichita, Kansas.
 Ms. McCarty owned her own property and opened a successful laundry service, as well as bought and sold empty lots in town.
 However, her success was cut short when she was diagnosed with tuberculosis and advised to seek a warmer and drier climate.
 Catherine married William Antrim on March 1st, 1873, in Santa Fe, before moving to Silver City.
 Unfortunately, her illness took a turn for the worse, and Catherine passed away on September 16, 1874.